-Chinese American baby names
+Chinese American names

 Alan little rock; handsome; a clean crossover sound common since mid-century